 10They put his armor in the house of their gods and fastened his head in the house of Dagon.

-11When all Jabesh Gilead heard all that the Philistines had done to Saul,
+11When all Jabesh-gilead heard all that the Philistines had done to Saul,

-12all the valiant men arose, and took away the body of Saul and the bodies of his sons and brought them to Jabesh, and buried their bones under the oak in Jabesh and fasted seven days.
+12all the valiant men arose and took away the body of Saul and the bodies of his sons and brought them to Jabesh, and buried their bones under the oak in Jabesh and fasted seven days.

-9David grew greater and greater, for Yahweh of Armies was with him.
+9And David grew greater and greater, for Yahweh of Armies was with him.

-11This is the number of the mighty men whom David had: Jashobeam, the son of a Hachmonite, the chief of the thirty; he lifted up his spear against 300 and killed them at one time.
+11This is the number of the mighty men whom David had: Jashobeam, the son of a Hachmonite, the chief of the 30; he lifted up his spear against 300 and killed them at one time.

 12After him was Eleazar the son of Dodo, the Ahohite, who was one of the three mighty men.